tryfilter/nitpeek/README.md

 `.\app.bat`
 This should result in a new PDF file under app/build/install/outputPDF.
 Given the demo-plugin and TestFile.pdf described above, this file should be called nitpicked_TestFile.pdf and should contain a single comment on the first page suggesting the word 'test' be replaced with the value ''.

+# API considerations
+The API as a whole is not yet in a stable state.
+Major breaking changes may still be made.
+Whenever a collection is returned by the API, it is to be assumed unmodifiable, unless otherwise specified.